anthony-chaudhary/self-driving-car-nanodegree-nd013/p4-CarND-Advanced-Lane-Lines/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline is likey to fail in more challenging curves / conditions.
+I would like to consider:
+-> Using functions in `methods\tracking\lineClass.py\Line()` to "smooth" detection.
+-> More robust parmetter selection, for example, the masking, or the thresholding functions -> More robust processing performance.
+I was able to get a 3x speedup simply removing some unnecessarily repeated calculations, and would like to improve this further.